Wine Pairings for Christmas Cookiesby Elizabeth MacDonald

 I like to bake Christmas cookies.
 I like to drink wine.
-I decided to call in an official Professional Wine Advisor to help me pair the two together.
-Not that my bulk buy of mom-chardonnay wouldn’t work for every cookie this season, I just thought I might raise the bar a bit.
+I decided to call in a Professional Wine Advisor to help me pair the two together.

 What say you, fellow mothers - fellow wine lovers who raise tiny humans?
-If you love wine as much as me, you probably have a garage that looks like the Amazon warehouse right now, full of Christmas crap that is going to need wrapped.
-This shit ain’t going to wrap itself.
+If you love wine as much as me, you probably have a garage that looks like the Amazon warehouse right now, full of Christmas cheer that is going to need wrapped.

 Wine Pairings for the 12 Cookies of Christmas

 A Chilean Merlot or a crisp Riesling will work well with the ginger, cloves, and cinnamon, depending on your mood.

 The most commonly made cookie in America can be enjoyed with a few great wines.
 A semi-sweet or milk chocolate version of the cookie will be best paired with a bubbly Prosecco.
 But if you use a dark chocolate, you will be better off pairing the cookie with a smooth Cabernet Sauvignon.

 A fudgey, rich cookie like this needs an equally rich wine partner.
 Zinfandel works well.

 Depending on your personal preference between red or white, a Riesling or a Merlot will pair well here.
 The merlot is generally one of the smoothest red wines.
 It will add a bit of body to the simple sugar cookie.

 Pinot Grigio is just sweet enough to balance the lemon in these decadent desserts.